FineiasAntonio/work-order/README.md

 # Instalation and Use

+## Prerequisites

 To make the installation process easy, i used Docker that become simple and fast the environment configuration.
 Follow the steps below.

 ⚠️ If you don't have Docker, install here ➡️ [Docker Official Website](https://www.docker.com/products/docker-desktop/)

+## Installation

-1 - Clone the repository and navigate to the folder that have the files
+1 - Clone the repository and navigate to the folder that have the files.
 ```bash
 git clone https://github.com/FineiasAntonio/work-order.git
 cd work-order